Admission to the bar in the United States: Professional responsibility requirement

 In all jurisdictions except Puerto Rico and Wisconsin, candidates must pass the Multistate Professional Responsibility Examination (MPRE), which covers the professional responsibility rules governing lawyers.
 This test is not administered separately from bar examinations, and most candidates usually sit for the MPRE while still in law school, right after studying professional responsibility (a required course in all ABA-accredited law schools).
 Some states require that a candidate pass the MPRE before being allowed to sit for the bar exam.
-Connecticut and New Jersey waive the MPRE for candidates who have received a grade of C or better in a law school professional ethics class.
+New Jersey waives the MPRE for candidates who have received a grade of C Minus or better in a law school professional ethics class.

 Bar examination requirement

 In all jurisdictions except Wisconsin and Oregon, candidates are required to pass a bar examination, usually administered by the state bar association or under the authority of the supreme court of the particular state.
 Wisconsin and Oregon are the only states that do not require the bar examination.
 In Wisconsin, graduates of ABA-accredited law schools in the state (currently the University of Wisconsin Law School and Marquette University Law School) may be admitted to the state bar through diploma privilege.
 Oregon permits students who have completed a Juris Doctor program with certain required coursework to obtain bar admission through a Supervised Practice Portfolio Examination.

 State bar examinations are usually administered by the state bar association or under the authority of the supreme court of the particular state.
 In 2011, the National Conference of Bar Examiners (NCBE) created the Uniform Bar Examination (UBE), which has since been adopted by 37 jurisdictions (out of a possible 56).
 The UBE consists of three parts: the Multistate Bar Examination (MBE), a standardized test consisting of 200 multiple-choice questions; the Multistate Essay Examination (MEE), a uniform though not standardized test that examines a candidate's ability to analyze legal issues and communicate them effectively in writing; and the Multistate Performance Test (MPT), a "closed-universe" test in which each candidate is required to perform a standard lawyering task, such as a memo or brief.

 Non-UBE jurisdictions usually also include a combination of multiple-choice questions, essay questions, and performance tests.
 Many jurisdictions use some NCBE-created components.
 For example, all jurisdictions except Louisiana and Puerto Rico use the MBE.
 Many states also use state-specific content is usually included in the examination, such as essays in Washington, Minnesota and Massachusetts.
-Some states, such as Florida, include both essays and multiple-choice questions in their state-specific sections; Virginia uses full essays and short-answer questions in its state-specific section.
+Some states, such as Florida, include both essays and multiple-choice questions in their state-specific sections.